briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

 13. _(m)_ "Minor" means a person under the age of eighteen years.

-14. _(n)_ “Mental health client or patient” has the same meaning as in Ohio R.C.
+14. _(n)_ "Mental health client or patient" has the same meaning as in Ohio R.C.
 2305.51.

-15. _(o)_ “Mental health professional” has the same meaning as in Ohio R.C.
+15. _(o)_ "Mental health professional" has the same meaning as in Ohio R.C.
 2305.115.

-16. _(p)_ “Sado-masochistic abuse” means flagellation or torture by or upon a person or the condition of being fettered, bound, or otherwise physically restrained.
+16. _(p)_ "Sado-masochistic abuse" means flagellation or torture by or upon a person or the condition of being fettered, bound, or otherwise physically restrained.
 (ORC 2907.01)